 KEIRA WILLIAMSON – HYPNOBIRTHING & PREGNANCY YOGA TEACHER

-Keira is our very special hypnobirthing teacher.
+Keira is our very special hypnobirthing and pregnancy yoga teacher.
 As a new mum to a beautiful little girl, Keira was first introduced to the techniques of Mindful Mamma Hypnobirthing during her own pregnancy.
 When asked why she wanted to teach, she’ll tell you her birth was such a profound and incredible experience that she wanted to share what she’d learned with other parents, helping and supporting their journey to parenthood with the same love and kindness she experienced during her own journey.

-With this in mind Keira completed her training with Sophie Fletcher of Mindful Mamma and started teaching in 2016.
-Keira has also recently started her training to become a doula and will shortly begin her antenatal practitioner training.
-We’re delighted to have her on the team.
+With this in mind Keira completed her hynobirthing training with Sophie Fletcher of Mindful Mamma and started teaching in 2016.
+Since then, Keira has also qualified as a pregnancy and postnatal doula and more recently completed the first start of her Yoga for Maternity training with Birthlight.

 ANN RODGERS (Vishva Sara) – TEACHER